letter for maternity leave

 Maternity Leave Act of 2017

-The Maternity Benefit (Amendment) Act of 2017 was a landmark change in India’s labour laws.
+The Maternity Benefit (Amendment) Act of 2017 was a landmark change in India’s labor laws.
 It extended the duration of paid maternity leave for women employed in the private sector from 12 weeks to 26 weeks.
 This law applies to women in establishments with 10 or more employees and protects mothers before and after childbirth.
 Not only does it cover biological mothers, but it also includes provisions for adoptive mothers and commissioning mothers (those having a child through surrogacy).
 Employers are required to provide paid leave and ensure job security during this period.

 Tips to Write a Letter for Maternity Leave